department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 #### If you're the spouse of a Servicemember

-- **If you remarry**, you'll no longer be eligible for the Fry Scholarship.
+- **If you remarry,** you'll no longer be eligible for the Fry Scholarship.
 - You can still get Dependency and Indemnity Compensation (DIC) payments while using the Fry Scholarship.<br>
 [Read about DIC](https://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).
 </div>